-How to get to Chinatown Toronto by TTC Subway
+How to get to Chinatown Centre by TTC Subway

 From St. Patrick Station on the Yonge-University-Spadina Line take the #505 DUNDAS WEST STN via DUNDAS streetcar west along Dundas Street West and get off at Spadina Ave.
 From Spadina Station on the Bloor-Danforth Line take the #510 KING streetcar south along Spadina Avenue and get off at Dundas Street West.